cockroachdb/docs/v20.1/select-clause.md

 Instead of performing aggregate functions on an the entire set of retrieved rows, you can split the rows into groups and then perform the aggregate function on each of them.

-When creating aggregate groups, each column used as a `target_elem` must be included in `GROUP BY`.
+When creating aggregate groups, each column selected as a `target_elem` must be included in a `GROUP BY` clause.

 For example: